Placentia, California: Transportation

 The Metrolink 91/Perris Valley Line passes through the southern portion of the city.
 The city has been preparing the area of a proposed new station located at Melrose Avenue and Crowther Avenue in Old Town Placentia.
 Placentia Station is estimated to cost $35 million; the city will contribute $5.4 million.
 A tentative completion date was set for June 2022, but construction is now "on hold" pending further negotiations with BNSF.

 In 2007, the city became the first city to implement a quiet zone for the cargo-carrying trains that pass through the city daily, using locomotive grade-crossing predictors and intercrossing ground-based radio communications to effect a corridor where crossing gate arms become actuated prior to the train's approach, enabling trains to not be required to announce their approach by sounding the Morse code letter "Q" on their whistles, which is otherwise mandated by the Federal Railroad Administration.
 The city's Quiet-Zone-Update web pages offer information on the zone's scope and any temporary or long-term alterations to the quiet zone.

-The city is served by the Orange County Transportation Authority, with:
+The city is served by the Orange County Transportation Authority's bus routes, with: